-Off the air for less than two years, the musical mega-hit has now found a new home on ABC, with three new judges: Katy Perry, Luke Bryan, Lionel Richie.
-Before the reboot premieres on March 11th, why not take a stroll down memory lane and catch up with the original run’s 15 lucky winners?
+Off the air for less than two years, the musical mega-hit found a new home on ABC, with new judges Katy Perry, Luke Bryan and Lionel Richie.
+Take a stroll down memory lane and catch up with lucky winners.
 Grab your giant red Coca-Cola cups and dim the lights . . . here we go.

 Kelly Clarkson (Season 1)

 In April 2003, her multiplatinum debut album Thankful and hit single “Miss Independent” followed, charting at No. 1 in their first week of release.
 With her sophomore effort, 2004’s Breakaway, she won her first Grammys for Best Pop Vocal Album and Best Female Pop Vocal Performance for “Since You’ve Been Gone.”
-Six more bestselling studio albums later (2017’s Meaning of Life was her eighth to crack the top three), the 14-time Grammy nominee has made history as the first Idol alum to score 100 total Billboard No. 1s.
-The mom to daughter River Rose, 3, and 23-month-old son Remington (with husband Brandon Blackstock, whom she married in 2013) can now be seen on another reality singing competition, taking her turn in a swivel chair as a coach on season 14 of NBC’s The Voice.
+Several bestselling studio albums later (2017’s Meaning of Life was her eighth to crack the top three), the artist made history as the first Idol alum to score 100 total Billboard No. 1s.
+Along with becoming a mother, Clarkson took over a swivel chair as a coach on The Voice, before launching her own daytime talk show in 2019.

 Ruben Studdard (Season 2)